Rhode Island Governor Announces National Guard Will Go 'Door-to-Door' to Identify New Yorkers to Slow COVID-19 Spread

 Related Stories

 “We’re not shutting down our borders, per se,” she continued.
-“But what we’re saying is, if you want to seek refgue in Rhode Island, you must be quarnatined.”
+“But what we’re saying is, if you want to seek refuge in Rhode Island, you must be quarantined.”